happycog/brilliantretail/Readme.md

 # BrilliantRetail&trade;

-BrilliantRetail&trade; is a powerful e-commerce solution for the ExpressionEngine&trade; content management system brought to you by the team at [Codesly](http://codesly.com).
-Leverage the power of the ExpressionEngine&trade; member management, security and template flexibility to create enterprise level stores.
+BrilliantRetail&trade; is a powerful e-commerce solution for the ExpressionEngine&reg; content management system brought to you by the team at [Codesly](http://codesly.com).
+Leverage the power of the ExpressionEngine member management, security and template flexibility to create enterprise level stores.

 ### Installation & Upgrades

-BrilliantRetail&trade; is an ExpressionEngine&trade; add-on package which contains a field type, extension and module.
+BrilliantRetail&trade; is an ExpressionEngine add-on package which contains a field type, extension and module.
 The installation process is straight forward and documented in the BrilliantRetail&trade; documentsion:

 * [Installlation Documents](http://docs.BrilliantRetail.com/1-documentation/1-installation-%26-upgrades/index.html)
 * [Upgrading Process](http://docs.BrilliantRetail.com/1-documentation/1-installation-%26-upgrades/index.html###upgrading)